Sunday, December 10, 2023

 Does Shorewood Currently Use Noise Cameras, and What Exactly Are They?

 Shorewood currently does not use a noise camera system.
+A "noise camera" is an AES that measures and records sounds (in particular, vehicle sounds), and then (when the sound is above a certain level) records an image of the vehicle, and the data collect (sounds and image) are used to issue noise citations to the owner of the vehicle.
 For further details about such systems, see the above New York Times article, or the website of Not-A-Loud.
 Not-A-Loud specializes in providing noise cameras to cities, and its website provides a good deal of information about the detrimental effects of excessive noise, and how its products can help discourage excessively loud driving.

 The Legality of AES Systems Generally, and Noise Cameras in Particular

-As you may have heard, the use of at least one AES system is currently prohibited in Wisconsin.
-Specifically, under Wis.
-Stat. § 349.02(3), “law enforcement officers may not use any radar device combined with photographic identification of a vehicle to determine compliance with motor vehicle speed limits.”
+As you may have heard, the use of one specific type of AES system is currently prohibited by a state statute in Wisconsin.
+Section 349.02(3) of the Wisconsin Statutes provides: “law enforcement officers may not use any radar device combined with photographic identification of a vehicle to determine compliance with motor vehicle speed limits.”
 (Emphasis added.)
-Because of § 349.02(3), no Wisconsin cities are currently using speed cameras (unlike cities in many other states, which don’t have similar statutes).
+(While speed cameras are not a primary topic of this article, note that § 349.02(3) does not prohibit all types of speed camera systems; specifically, the use of lidar-based speed camera systems to enforce speed limits is not prohibited by § 349.02(3), or any other provision of state law.)
+Although speed cameras are used in many communities across the United States, apparently because of § 349.02(3), no Wisconsin cities are currently using speed cameras.

 Is Driving in an Excessively Noisy Way already Illegal in Shorewood?